 St. Michael's Media asserts three claims for relief under 42 U.S.C. § 1983 for violation of the First Amendment to the U.S. Constitution: Namely (1) freedom of speech; (2) free exercise of religion; and (3) freedom of assembly.
-It also asserts a claim for specific performance on the contract between St. Michael's and SMG.
 St. Michael's is likely to succeed on all three claims.